gchumillas/with-http/README.md

 A [HOC](https://reactjs.org/docs/higher-order-components.html) component to know the status of any asynchronous HTTP request, from when it's emitted ( `isPending` ) until it's received ( `isError`, `statusCode`, `statusMessage` ).
 This way we can update the interface according to the state of the request.

 For example, we may want to disable some buttons while the request is pending.
-Or perhaps we want to display an modal dialog message if the request has failed.
+Or perhaps we want to display a modal dialog message if the request has failed.

 The component injects an `http` object, which contains the following properties and methods: